MA in History Program Overview

 History Core Thesis Option

 30 credits.
-NOTE: Thesis students must complete 24 credit hours (8 courses) from the list below and 6 hours of thesis work upon approval by the history graduate program head.
-Thesis students must successfully complete and defend their thesis during the semester of graduation.
+NOTE: Thesis students must complete 24 credit hours (8 courses) from those offered and 6 hours of thesis work upon approval by the history graduate program head.

 HIST 6301 - Industrial Revolutions